-Accounting standard Description Expected impact on Total equity / Net profit IFRS 9 FINANCIAL INSTRUMENTS IFRS 9 introduces an approach for the classification of financial assets, which is driven by cash flow characteristics and the business model in which an asset is held.
-For most financial liabilities the existing amortised cost measurement will be maintained under IFRS 9.
-IFRS 9 states that an entity choosing to measure a liability at fair value will present the portion of the change in its fair value due to changes in the entity's own credit risk in other comprehensive income.
-The new model also results in a single impairment model being applied to all financial instruments.
-As part of IFRS 9, the IASB has introduced an expected-loss impairment model that will require entities to account for expected credit losses from when financial instruments are first recognised and to recognise full lifetime expected losses in case of a significant credit deterioration.
-IFRS 9 introduces a model for hedge accounting that aligns the accounting treatment with risk management activities.
-The standard is effective for reporting periods beginning on or after 1 January 2018, with early application permitted.
-This standard has been endorsed by the EU on November 22 nd 2016.
-Achmea Bank started a project to assess the full impact of this standard with respect to classification, measurement and derecognition, hedge- accounting, impairments and disclosures.
-The impairment model will have to change from incurred credit losses towards expected credit losses.
-While Achmea Bank has not yet undertaken a detailed assessment of how the provisions will be affected by the new model, this may result in an earlier recognition of credit losses.
-IFRS 15 REVENUE FROM CONTRACTS WITH CUSTOMERS The standard replaces IAS 18 Revenue, IAS 11 Construction Contracts and related Interpretations.
+The standard replaces IAS 18 Revenue and IAS 11 Construction Contracts and related Interpretations.
 The core principle of the new standard is for companies to recognise revenue to depict the transfer of goods or services to customers in amounts that reflect the consideration (that is, payment) to which the company expects to be entitled in exchange for those goods or services.
 The new standard will also result in enhanced disclosures about revenue, provide accounting principles for transactions that were not previously addressed comprehensively (for example service revenue and contract modifications) and provide principles for multiple-element arrangements.
 IFRS 15 Revenue from Contracts with Customers is effective for reporting periods beginning on or after 1 January 2017, with early application permitted.
 In 2015, the IASB decided to defer the effective date from 1 January 2017 to 1 January 2018.
 In 2016 the IASB issued amendments to clarify a number of requirements in IFRS 15 with regard to the application of the standard.
 The IASB also issued amendments to ease the first application of the standard.
-This standard has been endorsed by the EU on September 22 nd 2016.
-We are evaluating the impact of this standard.
-As interest income is not in scope for IFRS 15, we expect that the standard will have no material impact on Total equity and Net result of Achmea Bank.
+This standard, without the changes in 2016, has been endorsed by the EU in 2016.